-Daily life in the Soviet Union, it turns out, was in many ways just like you've heard, especially in the early days of famines and forced labor camps.
-But like with any large, modern country/union - and the USSR was literally the largest - quality of life in Soviet Russia varied wildly over the years, depending on many complicated factors.
+Daily life in the Soviet Union, it turns out, was in many ways, just like you've heard, especially in the early days of famines and forced labor camps.
+But like any large, modern country/union - and the USSR was literally the largest - the quality of life in Soviet Russia varied wildly over the years, depending on many complicated factors.
 Read on for some fascinating facts you may not know about Soviet daily life.

-It sounds nuts, but it took until 2011 for beer to be defined as an alcoholic beverage in Russia.
-Prior to that, legislation classified it as a foodstuff, meaning it could be sold like a soft drink.
+It sounds wild, but it took until 2011 for beer to be defined as an alcoholic beverage in Russia.
+Prior to that, legislation classified it as a "foodstuff," meaning it could be sold like a soft drink.
 This meant it could be sold in street kiosks and could be imbibed openly in just about any public place in the country.

 From the late '40s to the early '60s, the Soviet Union had a counterculture group that aped Western beatnik and hipster culture and even made bootlegs LPs.
 This being the USSR, the so-called stilyagi ("style hunters") were forced to make the bootlegs out of recycled x-ray films, so the records had ghostly "bones" all over them.

 McDonald's and Coca-Cola are often cited as being the two American companies with the most worldwide influence and reach, but did you know that Pepsi-Cola made it into the USSR first?
-It's true: Pepsi was available in the Soviet Union, 21 years before McDonald's and 16 years before Coca-Cola.
+It's true: Pepsi was available in the Soviet Union 21 years before McDonald's and 16 years before Coca-Cola.

 It had a lot to do with Pepsi's appearance at an exhibit at Moscow's Sokolniki Park in 1959, where the soda was given out for free in disposable paper cups.
 The Soviets struck a deal with Pepsi a decade later that also included the distribution rights for Stoli vodka.